Counter Espionage for Business Travellers

 Hostile intelligence services also deploy personnel trained in elicitation techniques to subtly engage with people of interest to them in places such as hotels, restaurants or business functions.

-Using an experienced team drawn from the UK government and security agencies, military, police and the National Crime Agency we have developed a one-day workshop aimed at raising awareness of personnel to these risks.
+Using an experienced team drawn from the UK government and security agencies, military, police and the National Crime Agency we have developed a one-day workshop aimed at raising awareness of personnel to the risks of corporate espionage.
 The workshop is suitable for any personnel who travel abroad, particularly to hostile countries.

 High Level Learning Objectives

-- Understanding the tactics that may be deployed by foreign intelligence services
+- Provide an understanding of the methodologies that may be deployed by foreign intelligence services and hostile competitors

-- Understanding the measures that can be taken to reduce risk
+- Provide an understanding of the measures that can be taken to reduce risk

 This one-day workshop provides delegates with a sound understanding of the potential risks faced when travelling abroad and provides a practical framework for safer travel.
-The workshop comprises facilitated discussion and practical exercises and includes these topics:
+The workshop comprises facilitated discussion and practical exercises and includes the following topics: